On the variational structure of breather solutions: Introduction

 On the other hand, the SG equation (\ref{SG}) has soliton solutions usually referred as \emph{kinks}.
 Indeed, given $v\in (0,1)$, $x_0\in \R$ and $\ga$ defined as in \eqref{Lor}, SG (\ref{SG}) has kinks of the form \be u(t,x) = \varphi( \ga (x- v t -x_0)), \quad \varphi(s) := 4\arctan e^{s}. \ee It is not difficult to see that these solutions can be associated to a well known functional defined in the $H^1\times L^2$ topology.

-Kinks solutions of \eqref{SG} are orbitally stable in the energy space $H^1\times L^2$.
+Kinks solutions of \eqref{SG} are orbitally stable in the natural energy space $H^1\times L^2$.
 Indeed, the energy (\ref{E}) is a conserved quantity and kinks can be viewed as relative minimizers of a suitable energy functional.
-For the proofs of this result for the SG case and more general equations, we refer to the works by Henry-Perez-Wreszinski \cite{HPW}, Grillakis-Shatah-Strauss \cite{GSS} and Soffer-Weinstein \cite{SW}.
+For the proofs of this result for the SG case and more general equations, we refer to the works by Henry-Perez-Wreszinski \cite{HPW}, Grillakis-Shatah-Strauss \cite{GSS}, Soffer-Weinstein \cite{SW}, Cuccagna \cite{Cuc} and the recent result by Kowalczyk, Martel and the second author \cite{KMM}.